Printfil Manual - Customizing the deployment

 By adding this parameter, the setup program will use the specified language without asking the end user.

 Can have the following values: ae, br, ca, cz, dk, nl, en, fi, fr, ge, gr, he, hu, ic, it, ma, no, pl, pt, ro, ru, se, sl, sp, sw, tr and ur.
-Please see "Translations" in the previous chapter.

 • /SILENT, /VERYSILENT